JDCalvert/FVTT-PF2e-Ranged-Combat/README.md

 #### Repeating <small>(e.g. [Repeating Crossbow](https://2e.aonprd.com/Weapons.aspx?ID=176))</small>
 Repeating weapons work similarly to reloadable weapons, except you use the <b>Reload Magazine</b> to load a magazine, creating the <b>Magazine Loaded</b> effect.

-The <b>Magazine Loaded</b> works similarly to the <b>Loaded</b> effect, except the effect also tracks the number of rounds remaining in the magazine.
+The <b>Magazine Loaded</b> effect works similarly to the <b>Loaded</b> effect, except the effect also tracks the number of rounds remaining in the magazine.
 Ammunition is consumed from the magazine when you fire the weapon.
 When the magazine is empty, it remains loaded (representing the need to remove the existing magazine before replacing it with a new one) but you cannot fire the weapon while the magazine is empty.

 You can also use the <b>Reload Magazine</b> macro while a magazine is already loaded:
 - If you've changed the weapon's selected ammunition, the new magazine will be loaded.
 If the current magazine had any remaining ammunition, it is put back in your inventory.